steipete/steipete.com/_posts/2020-05-19-how-to-macos-core-dump.md

 ![Wisdom of the Ancients, XKCD 979](https://imgs.xkcd.com/comics/wisdom_of_the_ancients.png)

-Al of these flags are related to macOS Kernel Debugging, so here's a great opportunity to learn!
+Al of these flags are related to macOS Kernel Debugging, so here's a great opportunity to learn.
+It's easier to move to binary representation to decipher the flags.
+Thankfully xnu is open source, so we can just look up the source code of [`/osfmk/kern/debug.h`](http://newosxbook.com/src.jl?tree=xnu&file=/osfmk/kern/debug.h).

 `0x104c44 = 1 0000 0100 1100 0100 0100`